Frequency Domain Berry Curvature Effect on Time Refraction

-\textit{\textbf{Time-dependent Berry curvature fields}.---} In this part, we analyze the Berry curvature field involved in this context.
-Fig.~\ref{in_plane_fields} shows the terms involved in Eq.~\eqref{simple_EOM} for the upper TE band ($\Omega_{\omega t}=0$ in this special case).
-The distribution of these fields maintains the rotational symmetry of the system, and $\Omega_{\mathbf{k} \omega}$ and $\Omega_{\mathbf{k}t}$ are everywhere perpendicular to $\mathbf{v}_{g}$ as described by Fig.~\ref{velocity}.
-Therefore, it can be said that the artificial fields $\Omega_{\mathbf{k} \omega}$ and $\Omega_{\mathbf{k}t}$ lead to a new type of Hall effect of light (unlike the spatially inhomogeneous case discussed in Ref.~\cite{PhysRevLett.93.083901}).
-All terms in Eq.~\eqref{simple_EOM} need to be calculated under the condition Eq.~\eqref{onshell_condition}, in which $\omega$ depends only on the magnitude of $\mathbf{k}$.
+\textit{\textbf{Time-dependent Berry curvature fields}---} In this part, we analyze the Berry curvature field involved in this context.
+Fig.~\ref{in_plane_fields} shows $\mathbf{v}_{g}$ and $\Omega_{\omega \mathbf{k}}$ involved in Eq.~\eqref{simple_EOM} for the upper TE band.
+Other terms are not shown in the picture because $P$ is a scalar field that has a relatively simple structure, while $\Omega_{\mathbf{k} t}$ has the same distribution and direction as $\Omega_{\omega \mathbf{k}}$ and $\Omega_{\omega t}=0$ in this case \cite{footnote}.
+The distribution of these fields maintains the rotational symmetry of the system.
+Moreover, $\Omega_{\mathbf{k} \omega}$ and $\Omega_{\mathbf{k}t}$ are everywhere perpendicular to $\mathbf{v}_{g}$ as described by Fig.~\ref{velocity}.
+Therefore, $\Omega_{\mathbf{k} \omega}$ and $\Omega_{\mathbf{k}t}$ lead to a new type of Hall effect of light (unlike the spatially inhomogeneous case discussed in Ref.~\cite{PhysRevLett.93.083901}).
+All terms in Eq.~\eqref{simple_EOM} need to be calculated under the on-shell condition Eq.~\eqref{onshell_condition}, in which $\omega$ depends only on the magnitude of $\mathbf{k}$.
 In Fig.~\ref{in_plane_fields}, this condition is expressed as the red dashed circle.